louspawn/HPTK-Plus/README.md

 # Documentation

 ⚠️ Warning!
-The contents of the documentation, even though they have been written for the older versions of HPTK, still hold true for this version with one caveat.
-In Unity versions 2022+ whenever there is a reference to an avatar prefab, find and use the .AB version of it.
+The contents of the documentation, even though they have been written for the older versions of HPTK, still hold true for this version but with one caveat.
+In Unity versions 2022+ and 6 whenever there is a reference to a prefab, find and use the one that contains ".AB" in its name if available.

 Some documentation entries:
 - [Home](https://jorge-jgnz94.gitbook.io/hptk/master)